japila-books/spark-sql-internals/docs/spark-sql-Dataset.md

 isStreaming: Boolean
 ----

-`isStreaming` is enabled (i.e. `true`) when the logical plan link:spark-sql-LogicalPlan.adoc#isStreaming[is streaming].
+`isStreaming` is enabled (i.e. `true`) when the logical plan spark-sql-LogicalPlan.md#isStreaming[is streaming].

-Internally, `isStreaming` takes the Dataset's link:spark-sql-LogicalPlan.adoc[logical plan] and gives link:spark-sql-LogicalPlan.adoc#isStreaming[whether the plan is streaming or not].
+Internally, `isStreaming` takes the Dataset's spark-sql-LogicalPlan.md[logical plan] and gives spark-sql-LogicalPlan.md#isStreaming[whether the plan is streaming or not].

 === [[Queryable]] Queryable